Understanding the Importance of Shaving Brushes

 Synthetic brushes range in quality from cheap, thick nylon bristles that are quite tough on the skin, to those made of high-quality synthetic materials that have a quality equal to the best badger hair.

-You can now choose the right brush depending on the how much you can afford to spend on a shaving brush, as well as the type of skin you have.
+You can now choose the right brush depending on how much you can afford to spend on a shaving brush, as well as the type of skin you have.
 For sensitive skin, it is recommended that you go for softer brushes to ensure maximum comfort.